DSSanjaya5/Automotive-Radar-Data-Communication-and-Simulation-Using-ROS/README.md

 To visualize the data sent by PC1(i.e sensor node) is transformed to cartesian coordinate system in PC2 and then this converted data is published on PointCloud topic - RadarPointCloud.
 This PointCloud is visualized using the Rviz tool.

 #### Parameter Server ####
-As the *hackathon extension* we have used the Number_Of_Locations as a parameter server.
-The value of this parameter sever can be changed using the following command:
+As the *hackathon extension*, we have used the Number_Of_Locations as a parameter server.
+The value of this parameter server can be changed using the following command:
 ```
 rosparam set /Number_Of_Locations <value>
 ```